felixlinker/draft-linker-digital-emblem/draft-linker-digital-emblem.md

 We call this property *covert inspection*.
 This is analogous to looking at a physical emblem from a distance: A flag of a red cross does similarly not raise attention to the fact that its being looked at.

+Work on the digital emblem dates back multiple years.
+In 2020, the ICRC invited two research institutions, Johns Hopkins University Applied Physics Laboratory (APL) and the Centre for Cyber Trust (CECYT), a joint research centre between ETH Zurich and Bonn University, to develop technical proposals for a digital emblem.
+These proposals were presented to and evaluated by a group of international experts at the invitation of the ICRC {{DE-REPORT}}.
+We discuss the proposed designs in {{proposals}}.

 # Conventions and Definitions